hatonthecat/Open-Source-Car/README.md

 Ford apparently still licenses/sells the EcoBoost engine: https://en.wikipedia.org/wiki/Ford_EcoBoost_engine

+https://www.caranddriver.com/reviews/a15109873/2014-ford-fiesta-10l-ecoboost-test-review/ It reached 45 mpg highway, a rarity for an American company- not since the Geo Metro could you get that mileage -not including hybrids (most which were foreign made anyways).

 They discontinued the Ford Fiesta years ago- that 1.0 liter, 3 cylinder engine.
-Accredited Investors only...Likely only Ford sells to similar companie.
+Accredited Investors only...Likely only Ford sells to similar companies.

 2-15-2026
 --